 Pros and Cons of Owning a Siamese Cat

-And there you have it, a thorough rundown of cousin cats — the Balinese and the Siamese.
-While every feline has its own personality and quirks, both breeds generally make for affectionate, social, and active cats.
+We hope you enjoyed our thorough rundown of the Balinese and the Siamese.
+While every feline has a unique personality and quirks, both breeds are affectionate, social, and active cats.

-Reflect on your lifestyle and the amount of time you have to dedicate to a cat to help you decide which one is for you.
+Reflect on your lifestyle and how much time you can dedicate to a cat to help you decide which one is for you.
 If you’re still right down the middle, their differing aesthetic beauty is bound to push you in one direction.

 - A Quick Overview: